SafeDrug: Dual Molecular Graph Encoders for Recommending Effective and Safe Drug Combinations

-\textbf{Comparison of Model Efficiency} Model complexity of \method and other DL baselines are evaluated in Table~\ref{tb:comparison2}.
+\textbf{Comparison of Model Efficiency.} Model complexity of \method and other DL baselines are evaluated in Table~\ref{tb:comparison2}.
 Since RETAIN is not specialized for drug recommendation, improvements in Table~\ref{tb:comparison2} are over LEAP, DMNC, and GAMENet.
 Efficiency wise, our model has relatively lower space and time complexity over LEAP, DMNC, and GAMENet.
 Also, it is much more efficient during inference.
 Leap and DMNC adopt sequential modeling and recommend drugs one by one, which is time-consuming.
 GAMENet stores a large memory bank, and thus it requires larger space.
 By comparison, we conclude that \method is efficient and flexible for real deployment.

 \textbf{Analysis of DDI Controllability}.
-In this section, we evaluate DDI controllability and show that the average DDI rate of our output can be controlled by threshold $\gamma$.
+We evaluate DDI controllability and show that the average DDI rate of our output can be controlled by threshold $\gamma$.
 The ground truth DDI rate in \textit{MIMIC-III} is $0.0808$.
 We consider that learning-based drug recommendation approaches should optimize the final recommendations by processing EHR and drug-drug relation databases, so the output DDI rate is supposed to be lower than human experts'.
 In this section, we test for a series of targeted DDI $\gamma$ ranging from $0$ to $0.08$.
 For each $\gamma$, we train a separate model.
 The experiment is conducted for 5 times.
-After convergence, we collect and show the average metrics in Table~\ref{tb:control}.
+After convergence, we show the average metrics in Table~\ref{tb:control}.